coffeebeats/godot-project-template/README.md

 ### Secrets

-The default GitHub actions and workflows require the following repository secrets to be set:
+After instantiating a project from this template repository, the default GitHub actions and workflows require the following repository secrets to be set:

 - `BUTLER_API_KEY` - Used to authenticate the `butler` CLI tool with `itch.io`; required when publishing to `itch.io`.
+- `GODOT_SCRIPT_ENCRYPTION_KEY` - Used to encrypt the export Game artifacts; recommended to create one per platform,channel pair.
+- Various - Update code-signing and notarization secrets once the project is ready for release.

+### Customization

+In addition to [Secrets](#secrets), the following files should be customized for the instantiated repository:

+- [.github/workflows/release-please.yaml](.github/workflows/release-please.yaml) - set the current project title when publishing.
+- [.github/workflows/publish-game.yaml](.github/workflows/publish-game.yaml) - update the default project title and channel when publishing.
+- [.github/workflows/export-project.yaml](.github/workflows/export-project.yaml) - update the `encryption-key` input when compiling and exporting.

 ## **Version history**